rchartra/NcCut/README.md

 ![](docs/source/_media/nccutgraphic.png)

-Users can display a plot of the data as well as package the data into a downloadable JSON file.
+Users can display a plot of the data as well as package the data into an exportable JSON file.
 When extracting values from the image/dataset, the program uses linear interpolation to interpolate between the values of the pixels to ensure an accurate portrayal of the line drawn.

 This is an open source project.
 For contribution guidelines please refer to the contribution section of the [docs](https://nccut.readthedocs.io/en/latest/contribution.html).